Shark IZ682H Vertex Pro Review

 Shark Vertex Pro sand on hard floor

-Another plus is you can leave it at the lowest setting, and it will have the same results since there’s slight variance with airflow in the low and middle settings.
+Another benefit is that you can leave it on the lowest setting, and it will still achieve the same results, as there’s a slight variance in airflow between the low and middle settings.

 Edge Cleaning

-Cleaning edges is another Shark Vertex Pro strong suit, picking up efficiently in this area.
+Cleaning edges is another strong suit of the Shark Vertex Pro, picking up efficiently in this area.

 Shark Vertex Pro edge cleaning